We support the work of the Royal Commission

 After over four years of work, the Royal Commission completed a comprehensive and independent review.
 Importantly, it provided an opportunity for the voices and experiences of people with disability and their loved ones to be heard.

 As a human rights organisation, Melba Support Services strongly supports the work of the Royal Commission.

-At Melba we believe the abuse and neglect of people with disability is completely shameful and totally unacceptable.
-Further, we must have zero tolerance for abuse and other violations of individuals’ rights.
+We believe the abuse and neglect of people with disability is completely shameful and totally unacceptable.
+Everyone has the responsibility to speak up and act.
+We have zero tolerance for abuse and other violations of the rights of individuals.

-Melba encourages, and will support individuals, families and staff to tell their story and contribute to the work of the Disability Royal Commission.
+Melba encouraged, and supported individuals, families and staff to tell their story and contribute to the work of the Disability Royal Commission.

 other helpful links and information

-If you would like to learn more generally about the Disability Royal Commission, you can find regular updates, information and contact details on the official website.
+If you would like to learn more about the Disability Royal Commission, you can find information and contact details on the official website.

-If you have experienced childhood trauma, you can speak with a Blue Knot Helpline trauma counsellor including for support and applications around national redress here.
+If you need support you can speak with a Blue Knot Helpline trauma counsellor including for support and applications around national redress here.